 The isoflavones in soy-based products (e.g.tofu, soy protein, tempeh, and edamame) inhibit thyroid peroxidase (TPO), an enzyme involved in the production of thyroid hormones.TPO is often tested when an autoimmune condition such as Hashimoto’s.
 Consuming too many soy-based products may lead to a depleted thyroid hormone level.

 Eliminating whole food groups or specific food groups (soy, gluten, or cruciferous vegetables) is not the answer to thyroid health.
 Due to the lack of strong scientific data supporting ‘fad diets’ being beneficial for thyroid, those with the condition should try and eat a well-rounded, balanced diet and avoid any unnecessary dietary restrictions.
 Having said that, it is crucial that you are not having too much iodine as well as not being deficient; 150 mcg of iodine is recommended for those with dietary restrictions, such as vegans.

 In effect, there is no specific diet or single vitamin/mineral supplement that has been proven to eliminate or ‘cure’ thyroid.

-If you would like more guidance of the right diet to meet your individual needs, consider working with a registered Nutritionist or Functional Medicine Practitioner who can guide you with the right foods to maintain your condition and keep symptoms at minimal.
+If you would like more guidance on the right diet to meet your individual needs, consider working with a registered Nutritionist or Functional Medicine Practitioner who can guide you with the right foods to maintain your condition and keep symptoms at a minimal.